allanrehhoff/framework/README.md

 ## Controller & Methods
 If you're familiar with MVC frameworks you might already know the url-to-controller concept.
-Given the URL **yourdomain.tld/animal** will map to a controller as such **AnimalController.php** in the application/controllers/ directory.
+Given the URL **yourdomain.tld/animal** will map to a controller file **AnimalController.php** in the application/controllers/ directory.

-Your controllers must extend upon **Controller** to have all the neccessary functions available.
+Your controllers must extend upon **Controller** to have all the neccessary methods and properties available.

 Additionally the method to be called on your controller can be set by the next argument in the request URI, alias arg(1).

 **yourdomain.tld/animal/tiger** will trigger **AnimalController()->tiger();** to be called.

-arg(1) will be sanitized to a PHP5 compatible method name in camelCase format, this means that dashes, numbers, everything that's not a word will be stripped and the upcoming word will be uppercased, except the first.
+arg(1) will be sanitized to a PHP5 compatible method name in camelCase format, this means that dashes, numbers, everything that's not a valid letter will be stripped and the upcoming word will be uppercased, except the first.

 By design there's no way for PHP to validate that you (namely the developer), define your methods in camelCaseFormat, so please! for you and the next developers sake, do this, and be strict about it.

-Any other parts beyond arg(1) ARE NOT passed directly to the controller, these are for you to pick up using the applications arg() method.
+Any other parts beyond arg(1) ARE NOT passed directly to the controller or any methods, these are for you to pick up using the applications arg() method.
 The **\Core\Application()->arg();** method starts from index 0, whereas the first two indices are already used by the core to determine the route.

 ```php